-The Pennsylvania state assessment and accountability system is composed of assessments and the reporting associated with the results of those assessments.
+The Pennsylvania state assessment and accountability system is comprised of assessments and the reporting associated with the results of those assessments.
 The assessment system includes the Pennsylvania System of School Assessment (PSSA), the Keystone Exams, and the Pennsylvania Alternate System of Assessment (PASA).

-- The Keystone Exams are offered in high school at the completion of Biology, Algebra, and Literature courses.
+The Keystone Exams are offered in high school at the completion of Biology, Algebra, and Literature courses.

 Both the Every Student Succeeds Act and the Individuals with Disabilities Education Act require students with disabilities to be included in the state assessment and accountability system.
 Most students with disabilities will participate in the PSSA or Keystone Exams with or without accommodations.
 A very small number of students with the most significant disabilities will meet the eligibility requirements to participate in the PASA.

 More information regarding accountability and graduation requirements is available at the PA Department of Education Assessment and Accountability website